RangaVirender/Geant4Web/README.md

-# Web Geant4 — Gamma Detector Response in the Browser
+# Geant4Web — Gamma Detector Response in the Browser

 Real **Geant4** compiled to **WebAssembly**, simulating the gamma-ray response of scintillation and semiconductor detectors **entirely in the user's browser**.